radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

           /var/tls/cert from cert (ro)
 ```

-Note: Since AWS IRSA works by mounting the service-account token to pods, the pod spec will be patched and pods recreated if we choose to use rad register to register the roleARN after radius installation.
+Note: Since AWS IRSA works by mounting the service-account token to pods, the decision to use IRSA should be taken at install time.
+Credentials can be registered later on.

 **post installation**